kylejosephswe/kylejoseph46.github.io/README.md

 # kylejoseph46.github.io

-Followed a tutorial by Ania Kubow for the formatting, and then personalized it for my projects and information.
+Followed a tutorial by Ania Kubow for the formatting, and then personalized it for my projects, icons, and information.